The Freedom Dividend, Defined

 We are experiencing the greatest economic and technological shift in human history, and our institutions can’t keep up.
 Without the Freedom Dividend, we will see opportunities shrink as more and more work gets performed by software, AI, and robots.
 Markets don’t work well when people don’t have any money to spend.
 The Freedom Dividend is a vital step to helping society transform through the greatest automation wave in human history.

 For a detailed account of why we need the Freedom Dividend, read Andrew’s book The War on Normal People.

 What impact would the Freedom Dividend have on the economy?

 This is because putting money in people’s hands grows the economy, particularly when those people need the money and will spend it.
 Imagine a small town in Missouri with 5,000 qualifying residents.
-A $12,000 Freedom Dividend would bring an extra $60 million of additional income into the community, most of which would be spent locally.
+A guaranteed income of $12,000 would bring an extra $60 million of additional income into the community, most of which would be spent locally.
 Then imagine that playing out in every community in the country, big and small.
 Communities everywhere will have more vibrant local economies, creating more jobs and leading to new businesses.

 Wouldn’t that cause rampant inflation?

 It is likely that some companies will increase their prices in response to people having more buying power, and a VAT would also increase prices marginally.
 However, there will still be competition between firms that will keep prices in check.
 Over time, technology will continue to decrease the prices of most goods where it is allowed to do so (e.g., clothing, media, consumer electronics, etc.).
 The main inflation we currently experience is in sectors where automation has not been applied due to government regulation or inapplicability – primarily housing, education, and healthcare.
-The real issue isn’t the Freedom Dividend, it’s whether technology and automation will be allowed to reduce prices in different sectors.
+The real issue isn’t universal basic income, it’s whether technology and automation will be allowed to reduce prices in different sectors.